 Spiro and GDPR

 Perhaps you’ve heard about the European Union’s General Data Protection Regulation also known as GDPR.
-Even if your company is based in the US or other non-EU country, it could still apply to you, so Spiro has taken steps to make sure that we’re compliant, which means that your data is compliant while you’re using Spiro.
+Even if your company is based in the US or other non-EU countries, it could still apply to you, so Spiro has taken steps to make sure that we’re compliant, which means that your data is compliant while you’re using Spiro.

 This law goes into effect May of 2018.